harrystech/kontrast/README.md

 ## Prerequisites

+1. Ruby 2.0+

-1. Install ImageMagick.
+2. Install ImageMagick.
 You can do this on OS X via brew with:

         $ brew install imagemagick

-2. Make sure you have Firefox or a different Selenium-compatible browser installed.
+3. Make sure you have Firefox or a different Selenium-compatible browser installed.
 By default, Firefox is used.

 ## Installation